Buying a home

 While this shouldn't discourage you from seeking pre-approval, it does mean it's a good idea to wait until you're seriously considering a purchase, rather than applying early in the process when you might just be entertaining the idea.

-You can get an idea of how much you may be able to borrow using our Suncorp Bank Borrowing Limit Home Loan Calculator.
+If you’re not quite ready to apply, you can get an idea of how much you may be able to borrow using the Suncorp Bank Borrowing Limit Home Loan Calculator.

 Does pre-approval mean that my loan is guaranteed to be approved?